Stretching Your Athletic Program's Available Funds

 There is not an easy solution, but we must approach the challenges in front of us as a business problem.
 If a business is unable to service its clients, is not able to invest in the assets it needs to operate, or price increases make their product cost-prohibitive, the business is in jeopardy and everyone suffers.
 In our case, it is the kids who end up suffering most.

 It is the "boards" responsibility to be innovative and explore solutions to ease the strain on the families that participate in the program while ensuring they have the proper access to practice fields and equipment for training and games.

 There are a few things youth programs can consider when purchasing equipment to save money.

-First thing to consider is to go in with other youth programs on your purchases.
+The first thing to consider is to go in with other youth programs on your purchases.
 What I mean by that is to consider buying equipment with other youth teams.
 If you are buying a hitting net for the baseball program, consider splitting it with the softball program.
 This will work for soft toss machines, hitting tees, field drags, and radar guns.
 These are small items that can be shared amongst programs as they are designed to be used for baseball and softball.

 Many of the reputable sporting good manufacturers are coming up with combination equipment for programs on a budget.
 If it is logistically possible to share equipment amongst programs every effort should be made to do this.
-This will help keep costs down and give programs the ability to purchase top quality equipment.
+This will help keep costs down and give programs the ability to purchase top-quality equipment.